opencv/opencv/modules/features2d/doc/common_interfaces_of_feature_detectors.rst

                                   new FastAdjuster(20,true)));

 .. index:: DynamicAdaptedFeatureDetector::DynamicAdaptedFeatureDetector

 DynamicAdaptedFeatureDetector::DynamicAdaptedFeatureDetector
 ----------------------------------------------------------------
 .. c:function:: DynamicAdaptedFeatureDetector::DynamicAdaptedFeatureDetector(       const Ptr<AdjusterAdapter>\& adjaster,       int min_features,   int max_features,   int max_iters )

-    DynamicAdaptedFeatureDetector constructor.
+``DynamicAdaptedFeatureDetector`` constructor

-    :param adjaster:  An  :func:`AdjusterAdapter`  that will do the detection and parameter adjustment
+    :param adjaster:  :func:`AdjusterAdapter`  that detects features and adjusts parameters.??parameter formatting is broken here

-    :param min_features: This minimum desired number features.
+    :param min_features: Minimum desired number features.

-    :param max_features: The maximum desired number of features.
+    :param max_features: Maximum desired number of features.

-    :param max_iters: The maximum number of times to try to adjust the feature detector parameters.
-For the  :func:`FastAdjuster`  this number can be high, but with Star or Surf, many iterations can get time consuming.
-At each iteration the detector is rerun, so keep this in mind when choosing this value.
+    :param max_iters: Maximum number of times to try adjusting the feature detector parameters.
+For :func:`FastAdjuster` , this number can be high, but with ``Star`` or ``Surf`` , many iterations can be time-comsuming.
+At each iteration the detector is rerun.

 .. index:: AdjusterAdapter